 DEDICATION POINT OVERLOOK

 Crags and crevices, the deep canyon of the Snake River, thermal updrafts, and a broad plateau rich in small wildlife provide habitat for one of the greatest concentrations of nesting raptors in the US.
 Experience a place where water, rock, and wind together produce a place like no other for wildlife.
 Protection of this area recognizes its outstanding values and acknowledges that nature's well-being and the future of humans are inextricably linked.
 Dedication Point provides opportunities for visitors to see this remarkable landscape up close.
 Dedication Point overlook provides a great spot to view the area's famous birds of prey.
 From the canyon rim overlook, 400 feet above the Snake River, watch for seasonal raptors, canyon and rock wrens, Say's phoebe, cliff swallows, white-throated swifts, common ravens and rock doves.
 Sage, Lark, and Brewer's sparrows and western meadowlarks can also be seen in the shrubs along the trail.
-Facilities at Dedication Point include: a graveled vehicle parking, two pit toilets, interpretive signs, a covered cabana for education programs, and a short gravel trail leading to the overlook.
+Facilities at Dedication Point include: a graveled vehicle parking, two pit toilets, a covered cabana for education programs, and a 1/4 mile gravel trail with interpretive signs leading to the overlook.
 For more information, visit the Bureau of Land Management page.
-A ¼-mile trail with interpretive signs offers insights about the birds, geology and other wildlife.
-View a map of the Conservation Area.

 BLACK'S CREEK PUBLIC SHOOTING RANGE